-Breathing in essential oils helps banish headaches, stress and insomnia so it's no surprise that they're helpful when the problem is ... just breathing at all.
+By now, you've probably heard that breathing in essential oils can be beneficial for headaches, stress, and insomnia, so it's no surprise that they're helpful when the problem is ... just breathing at all.
 Is congestion a constant struggle from winter cold season through spring allergy season for anyone else?

-Over the counter meds tend to make my congestion worse so I rely on these natural remedies for stuffy noses.
-Especially essential oils, which do amazing things for the respiratory system.
-Breathing in the oils takes them into the nose and lungs where they can help soothe congestion, coughs and colds.
+Over-the-counter meds tend to make my congestion worse, so I rely on these natural remedies for stuffy noses.
+I especially like essential oils, which are wonderful for supporting the respiratory system.

 Best Essential Oils for Congestion

-Stock up on these oils if you're looking to breathe easier.
+Stock up on these oils if you're looking to end congestion and breathe easier.
 Not sure how to use them?
 The easiest way to deliver an essential oil to your nose is, you guessed it, to breathe it in.
-You can do that via:
+You can do that via several methods:

-- direct inhalation – straight from the bottle, put a few drops on a handkerchief or add 15 drops of the blend to the wick of an inhaler.
+Direct inhalation* - straight from the bottle, put a few drops on a handkerchief, or add 15 drops of the blend to the wick of an essential oil inhaler.

-- diffuser – add 5–10 drops into your diffuser to scent rooms or while you sleep
+Diffuser - add 5–10 drops into your diffuser to scent rooms in the daytime or while you sleep

-- topically – rub a salve on your chest and back and breathe in the scent
+Topical* - rub a salve over your chest and back and breathe in the scent

 Here are my favorite oils for stuffy nose relief: